-T1: The following minimum parking standards must be applied to new housing development:
+T1: The following minimum parking standards will be required unless there is a clear justification for the application of a lower standard to achieve sustainable development:

-- 1 bed house/flat 1.5 off-road car parking space (rounded down, i.e. 3 dwellings = rounded to 4) - 2 bed house/flat 2 off-road car parking spaces - 3 bed house/flat 3 off-road car parking spaces - 4+ bed house/flat 4 off-road car parking spaces - Provision for short-term parking generated by service vehicles, salesmen and some visitors will need to be incorporated into residential developments of over 5 units at a rate of one extra space per 4 units. - A garage will be acceptable as a parking space provided that its internal dimensions are at least 3m wide x 6m long.
-Tandem parking will not be supported.
+- 1 bed house/flat 1.5 off-road car parking space (rounded down, i.e. 3 dwellings = rounded to 4) - 2 bed house/flat 2 off-road car parking spaces - 3 bed house/flat 3 off-road car parking spaces - 4+ bed house/flat 4 off-road car parking spaces - A garage will be acceptable as a parking space provided that its internal dimensions are at least 3m wide x 6m long.
+Tandem parking will only be permitted where there is no suitable alternative.